Ylianst/ESP-IQ2020/documentation/configuration.md

 ## Basic Configuration

 This is the starter configuration most people should use.
 It has a basic set of sensors and you can improve from here.
 Make sure to put your own API, OTA and WIFI passwords.
 Change temperature units if needed, and don't forget to [change the GPIO pins](https://github.com/Ylianst/ESP-IQ2020/blob/main/documentation/devices.md) if you are not using a M5Stack.
+You also need to change the configuration if you have 1 or 2 jets and if the jets have different power levels.

 ```
 esphome: